How to register

 WVU is hosting the ACT On-Campus testing opportunities at each of its three campuses in Morgantown, Beckley and Keyser.
 Scores will be shared between the three WVU campuses, so students are encouraged to register for the test location closest to their home, regardless of which of WVU’s three campuses the student is interested in attending.
 Specific details on testing locations can be found at https://admissions.wvu.edu/act.

-When are the WVU ACT On-Campus test dates?
+When is the WVU ACT On-Campus test date?

-West Virginia University’s three campuses (Morgantown, Beckley and Keyser) are hosting two separate ACT On-Campus tests on April 24, 2021 and July 31, 2021.
+West Virginia University’s three campuses (Morgantown, Beckley and Keyser) are hosting the ACT On-Campus test on July 31, 2021.